 In both of the above cases, mapping can be done using entities such as,

 - How do I book a @means of transport to @place in the former's case, with the entities being the various modes of transports and places fed to the bot

 - How do I @task my @appliance in the latter's case, with the entities being different tasks and list of appliances.

-With Chatbot API, it provides a common layer such that you only need to write your custom code for each of your intent once.
-However, the Chatbot API by itself does not take care of anything and should be installed only when another module asks for it.
+With Drupal Chatbot API, it provides a common layer such that you only need to write your custom code for each of your intent once.
+However, the Drupal Chatbot module by itself does not take care of anything and should be installed only when another module asks for it.
 These specific modules handle requests and responses on the bot.